rockyluke/lockdown/README.md

 a bit.
 Guess what?
 It didn't  really work...
 I consider our family privileged as we  lived in a  95m2 appartement but  now we start to  feel a bit  tight.
 We did't have a minute for us except when he is sleeping, so I did my first nap in 10 days.
-We argue a bit with my wife  as I think our house rules are too strict and  it made  me easily  angry.
 We made a video meeting with our friends in Amsterdam and Paris and it was  a really  nice moment,  thanks [keybee](https://github.com/ftrecourt).
 My wife is really exhausted today and started to cough a lot.
 I think we will have to dedicate a complete room to our son because at the end of the day our entire home looks like a kid room and it makes me pissed.

 ## 2020-03-23 - Day 11

+## 2020-03-24 - Day 12

+## 2020-03-25 - Day 13

+## 2020-03-26 - Day 14

+Two weeks.

+## 2020-03-27 - Day 15

+The weather in  Amsterdam is not helping  as it really sunny  and wincdless.
+My new  desk chair  is really  helping to  feel at  work.
+I  am starting  to have headaches time to time.
+I guess it's deeply related to the lack of exercise.
+To be honest I  ordered food from one  of my favorite restaurant  for diner, first time without cooking.
+I ate everything in less than 15 minutes.

+## 2020-03-28 - Day 16

 ## Miscellaneous